-The Company issued the 6th and the 7th domestic unsecured convertible bonds, and the holders of the convertible bonds applied for conversion in the amount of \$7,032,400 thousand for the year ended December 31, 2021.
-The number of ordinary shares exchanged was 520,239 thousand and entitled to registration change after the issuance of new shares.
+The Company issued the 6th and the 7th domestic unsecured convertible bonds, and the holders of the convertible bonds applied for conversion in the amount of \$1,178,600 thousand and \$7,032,400 thousand, respectively, for the years ended December 31, 2022 and 2021.
+The number of ordinary shares exchanged was 72,313 thousand and 520,239 thousand, respectively, and entitled to registration change after the issuance of new shares.